Goom: Fictional character biography

 Goom is an alien who originates from Planet X, a planetoid in the Solar System that is concealed by distortions in space.
 After astronaut Mark Langley sends a signal to Planet X, Goom follows it to Earth and attempts to conquer the planet before being stopped by other aliens that came from Planet X. Googam, his son, soon followed his footsteps.

 Xemnu later created a duplicate of Goom which the Hulk destroyed.

 At some point, the alien Collector captured Goom and imprisoned him with other monsters.
 The Mole Man freed these captives, but they were stopped by Beast, Giant-Man, Hulk and Thing, and then Mister Fantastic transported them to the Negative Zone.

 Goom and the other monsters eventually returned to Earth where they went to live on Monster Isle.
 One time on a Valentine's Day, Goom searched for a human mate, until the goddess Venus arranged for him to be somewhat unwillingly set up to date the alien Shivoor.
 Goom disappeared afterwards, and his son Googam was left alone on Earth.

-The microscopic Tim Boo Baa manipulated Googam as he searched for Goom, so that Goom would bring Tim Boo Ba to Earth, although the "Fin Fang Four" helped Googam defeat Tim.
+The microscopic Tim Boo Ba manipulated Googam as he searched for Goom, so that Goom would bring Tim Boo Ba to Earth, although the "Fin Fang Four" helped Googam defeat Tim.

 S.H.I.E.L.D. later captured Goom and placed him in custody of the Howling Commandos Monster Force.
 Goom later appeared on Monster Isle when Shadowcat and Magik appeared to look for a mutant girl named Bo.
 Goom was one of the monsters that attacked the three until Magik teleported herself, Shadowcat, and Bo to the Jean Grey School for Higher Learning.

 During the Monsters Unleashed storyline, Goom is among the monsters summoned by the Inhuman Kei Kawade to fight the Leviathon Tide.
 In one of these battles, Goom mocks Googam for struggling in his battle against an Insectoid Leviathon.